 - Support (I statements, ie.: “I am sincerely worried about how you are feeling”)

 - Empathy (ie.: “you must be feeling really awful”)

 - Truth (emphasize the BPD is ultimately responsible for his behavior)

-Support statements must help the BPD feel like she is cared for, which something she struggles with: BPD feel like they need to earn acceptance again and again.
+Support statements must help the BPD feel like she is cared for, which is something she struggles with, since the BPD feels like she needs to earn acceptance again and again.

 This is Jerold Kreisman example of a response to a suicide threat:

 I recognize how bad you are feeling and your wish to die.
 I know you said that if I cared at all for you, I should just leave you alone.

 But if I cared, how could I possibly sit back and watch you destroy yourself?

 Your communication of your suicidal plans tells me that, as much as you may wish to die, there is at least some part of you that doesn’t want to die.
 And it is to that part that I feel I must respond.
 I want you to come with me to see a doctor to help us with these problems